vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 - `parameters.amplitude`: calibratable sine amplitude
 - `parameters.counter_max`: the maximum value of the fast task counter, global_counter variables

-The local variables are intentionally marked `volatile` in `main.cpp` so optimized builds keep them visible enough for offline ELF/DWARF based A2L generation.
+The local variables are intentionally marked `volatile` in `main.cpp` so optimized builds keep them visible (spilled to stack) for offline ELF/DWARF based A2L generation.
+Depending on the compiler and its optimization level, simple demo test measurement variable may be optimized away completely.

 ## Calibration parameters — `CalSegDeclRef`